 How to Spend Your Wedding Weekend in Savannah

 When you throw a destination wedding in Savannah at The Mackey House, you and your guests get the full Southern experience with a venue surrounded with live oak trees, hospitable vendors, and an abundance of Southern food.
 However, when the wedding night ends, there’s so much more to explore in the Hostess City than you could imagine.
-To help you plan your entire destination wedding weekend in Savannah, here are some of our favorite things our city has to offer.
+We want to help you plan your entire destination wedding weekend in Savannah.
+Here are some of our favorite things on how to spend your wedding weekend in Savannah.

 If one thing is for sure, Savannah locals love a good cocktail.
 While walking downtown, you’ll quickly come to realize that drinks continue to dominate food as our form of hospitality.
 On our cobblestone streets, you’ll find yourself surrounded by live music venues, rooftop bars, breweries, classic dives, and more, creating the perfect atmosphere to celebrate as newlyweds with your friends and loved ones.
+This is even more apparent on the weekends in Savannah.
 For a more structured way to experience our drinking culture, you can even attend a group mixology class, explore our American Prohibition Museum, or take part in a Slow Ride bike tour.

 While we are a libation-loving city, our incredible food scene features an abundance of local restaurants, making Savannah a haven for the foodies in your wedding group.
 With food spanning traditional Southern comfort foods and seafood to pizza and sweets, eating your way through downtown is one of the best ways to get to know the city.
 Brunch is also quickly becoming a way of life for Savannah locals on the weekend, so the morning after your wedding day, head to one of the many brunch spots for a Southern breakfast coupled with unlimited mimosas.